aigerabae/repeats_benchmarking/RMasker.md

 Sequence comparisons in RepeatMasker are performed by the program cross_match, an efficient implementation of the Smith-Waterman-Gotoh algorithm developed by Phil Green.

 Repeatmasker relies on evidence or pre-determined repeat libraries for organisms

+It is used to mask repeats in canonical human assemblies like hg19